-Group and Group and Company
+Group and Company

-2020 2019
+2021

 \$'000 \$'000

 Equity instrument designated at FVOCI

 Non-listed equity investment

 CityClinic Asia Investments Pte.
-Ltd. 3,041 1,285
+Ltd. 3,041

 Equity instrument designated at FVOCI includes investment in equity shares of a non-listed company, CCAI.
-The Company holds non-controlling interests of 14% (2019: 12%) in CCAI.
-The investment was irrevocably designated at FVOCI as the Company considers the investment to be strategic in nature.
+The Company holds non-controlling interests of 10% (2020: 14%) in CCAI.
+In prior year, the investment was irrevocably designated at FVOCI as the Company considers the investment to be strategic in nature.
+During the financial year, upon acquisition of SIV, the Company had significant influence over the entity and re-designated this investment as investment in associates.
+As a result, the fair value reserve of \$142,000 was transferred to retained earnings.

-During the financial year, the Company subscribed to an additional 76,269 new ordinary shares of CCAI for a total cash consideration of United States Dollar ("USD" or "US\$") 296,000 (equivalent to \$403,000).
-Upon completion of the subscription, the Company holds an effective interest of 26% in CCAI comprising a direct interest of 14% and an indirect interest held through SIV of 12%.
+In 2020, the Company subscribed to an additional 76,269 new ordinary shares of CCAI for a total cash consideration of USD296,000 (equivalent to \$403,000).
+Upon completion of the subscription, the Company held a direct interest of 14% in CCAI.